Maximilian Berlitz: Career

-After success, Berlitz opened a second language school in Boston in 1880, supplemented by others in New York and Washington, D.C.
-He went on to establish schools all over the U.S. and in many countries abroad.
 Between 1880 and 1900 he also began writing about his ideas, developing them into a systematic method, which he then presented in 1900 at the World's Fair in Paris.
 As the twentieth century opened, he began travelling extensively, making headlines by teaching German Emperor Kaiser Wilhelm II to speak English.
 Berlitz's fame continued to spread as he received medals of honor from the King of Spain, the government of France, and from many international expositions.
-He remained active until his death, aged 68, in New York City.
-He is buried in Woodlawn Cemetery in Bronx, New York.